Offroadcode/Offroadcode-Starter-Kit/README.md

 * `grunt` - Just compiles, autoprefixes and watches your Sass while doing local dev
 * `grunt build` - Compiles your Sass, concatenates all your JS into a production file and builds Modernizr
-* `grunt assets` - Generate favicons, image optimisation and run svg2png conversion
+* `grunt assets` - Optimises image and script assets ready for release
 * `grunt devupdates` - Only need to run at the start of a new project to check if dependencies need updating

 ##Additional scripts